ibm-cloud-docs/Cloudant/tutorials/create_dedicated_hardware_plan.md

 5. Select an environment.

-    For Dedicated Hardware provisioned instances, you can select from the major {{site.data.keyword.cloud_notm}} regions in the {{site.data.keyword.cloud_notm}} dashboard.
+    For Dedicated Hardware provisioned instances, you can select from the major {{site.data.keyword.cloud_notm}} regions in the {{site.data.keyword.cloud_notm}} Dashboard.
 However, the actual physical location of the Dedicated Hardware instance is dictated by the location parameter in a later step.
     {: note}

     a.
 Click **Dedicated**.